TUCSON, AZ — May 11 marks 100 days since the disappearance of Nancy Guthrie from her home in Catalina Foothills near Tucson.

 FULL COVERAGE: Latest on the search for Nancy Guthrie

 Deputies detained the first man on February 9 in Rio Rico.
 ABC15 spoke exclusively with him shortly after his release from custody.
-He later asked the Pima County Sheriff's Office to clear his name.
+He later asked the Pima County Sheriff's Department to clear his name.

 Do you have a concern in your community or a news tip?
 We want to hear from you!